michaeluno/Fetch-Tweets/readme.txt

 5. ***Authentication***

 == Changelog ==

+= 2.3.9 =
+- Fixed a PHP warning occurred in the background: call_user_func_array() function.call-user-func-array: First argument is expected to be a valid callback, 'FetchTweets_oEmbed::_strip_newlines' was given in ...plugin.php on line 214.

 = 2.3.8 - 10/16/2014 =
 - Added the Follow button visibility option for the `Plain` template.